Earnie Shavers: Life after boxing

 Shavers retired in 1983 after retinal problems were discovered.
 After retirement, he became an ordained Christian minister and moved to Phoenix, where he preached for many years.
 He moved to England to pastor a church there in the early 2000s.
 He was on the Benny Hinn TV show several times.

 During the early 1980s while preparing for the feature film Rocky III, Sylvester Stallone explored the possibility of using a real heavyweight boxer in the role of James "Clubber" Lang by inviting Earnie Shavers to spar with him.
 Shavers initially refused to hit Stallone with anything other than a soft jab.
 This frustrated Stallone, who asked Shavers, "C'mon Earnie, show me something real."
 Earnie responded by punching him once near the liver, forcing an immediate retirement; Stallone later said: "that nearly killed me.
 I went straight to the men's room and threw up".
 However, according to Rhonda Young, the film's casting director, the reason why he was eventually not chosen for the part is that his voice was too high-pitched and not menacing enough (Joe Frazier was also considered).

 Shavers visited Ali several times and he said that he, Ali, and George Foreman became very good friends over the years.
 Foreman, when asked about toughest and hardest punching opponent he ever met in the ring, said:

-Foreman: You only meet three genuine punchers throughout your career: Gerry Cooney, Ron Lyle and Cleveland Williams, and they hit so hard that it vibrates your body even if you block, it just goes right through you.